anujonthemove/Software-Engineering-Handbook/docs/index.md

 🚧 Under construction🚧

-* Sharing tried and tested things one by one here for the larger audience.
+* Sharing tried and tested things one by one here to the larger audience.